-How a dental practice handles its finances should be noted in relation to cash flow, expenses, payment policies, and overhead (60-65% is ideal).
-Collections should be stable for the past three years; if there is a 10-15% drop, banks will ask questions and not be in favor of lending.
+How a dental practice handles its finances should be noted in relation to cash flow, expenses, payment policies and overhead (60% to 65% is ideal).
+Collections should be stable for the past three years; if there is a 10% to 15% drop, banks will ask questions and not be in favor of lending.
 Ultimately, the biggest consideration is to make sure the practice hasn’t crashed.

 Contact the experts at Professional Transition Strategies to help make your dental practice more appealing to lenders.